 You can label each chest with a sign, or a block that represents the chest contents, either within an item frame or physically placed.
 Group similar items from the start to make things easier.
 The categories can be loose at first and get finer over time if you so wish.
 Store your seeds and crops separately by your farm to save space and time – make an automatic farm if you can.
 And always have some basics, like food, with you in your base!

 Storage categories example 1: Blocks from mining; Important items and ores; Woods and other blocks; Farming, natural items and mob drops.

 Example 2: Blocks from mining; Valuables and ores; Tools, weapons and armor; Wood items; Other stuff; Natural and farming; Nether stuff; Mob drops; Enchanted books.

-Note this post is part of a concise multi-part guide I wrote some weeks ago – check the blog or search for the “inventory” keyword for more, and share your own tips in the comments!
-I hope this was somewhat helpful.
+This post is part of a small multi-part guide.
+Click the “Inventory” tag in the sidebar or search for “Inventory” on the blog.
+Share your own tips in the comments and I hope this was useful!